Kuninkuusravit – The Royal Races in Finland

 👑 Do not miss the after parties on Friday and Saturday!
 Besides top-class trotting, Kuninkuusravit is also about having a good time with friends and new acquaintances.

 👑 Taste local delicacies!
 The event is held in a different race track each year, so you can experience flavours from different parts of Finland each year.
+In Tampere, local specialities include the traditional black sausage (“mustamakkara”)

 👑 On Sunday, after the final race, the King and Queen are crowned in front of the audience.
 The traditional ceremonies also include the drivers being lifted and tossed into the air while seated in the sulky.
 This ceremony is a must-see and a chance to applaud the harness racing royalty being written into history.